BSW student handbook

 Declaration as a social work major

-- Completion of all of the University and Departmental Core (excluding capstones)
+- Completion of all of the University and Departmental Requirements (excluding Silver Core requirements encompassed by the professional sequence)

-- Completion of 84 credits or more at the conclusion of the spring semester
+- Completion of at least 90 credits at the conclusion of the spring semester

 - A GPA of 2.5 overall (or in the last 30 credits).
 Faculty may occasionally consider an exception for students who do not meet the 2.5 GPA requirement but who, in the professional judgment of the faculty, demonstrate a strong commitment to and potential for the social work profession as evidenced by extraordinary achievements and leadership

 Admission to the professional sequence is competitive and selective.
-To apply to the professional sequence, students must complete an application packet.
-These packets will be evaluated by the School of Social Work’s Admissions Committee.
+To apply to the professional sequence, students must complete an application by the posted deadline.
+These applications will be evaluated by the School of Social Work’s Admissions Committee.
 The Admissions Committee will evaluate the professional potential of each applicant to ensure that each student accepted into the professional sequence is prepared to enter field.
 Application materials as well as the applicants’ performance and interactions within social work classes will be considered.
-Students interested in applying to the professional sequence who meet the aforementioned requirements should submit the following materials to the School of Social Work by January 15.
+Students interested in applying to the professional sequence who meet the aforementioned requirements should submit the following materials to the School of Social Work by January 15 at 5:00 PM PST.
+In the event that January 15th falls on a weekend or holiday, the application will be due on the last business day prior to January 15th by 5:00 PM PST.

 - Completed application (available online)